rmkit-dev/rmkit/src/remux/README.md

 2. add a binary to the remux watch dir on the remarkable
 3. using draft remarkable configuration files

+## Launching

+The built in ways of launching remux are:

+* holding home button
+* swiping up on either side of the display
+* tapping with three fingers.

+if you want to adjust them, they can be changed - see the config section below.

 ## Building